-Spanning thirty years and two continents, The Great Believers
+Spanning three decades and two continents, The Great Believers

-is a stirring emotional journey through the 1980s AIDS crisis in Chicago and its effects on the contemporary lives of survivors.
+is the story of a group of friends and their stirring emotional journey through the 1980s AIDS crisis in Chicago and its effects on the contemporary lives of survivors.

 In 1985, Yale Tishman is the development director at the art gallery at Northwestern University, working to bring in an extraordinary collection of 1920s paintings as a gift from an elderly woman who was once an artist’s model in Paris.
 Yet as his career begins to flourish, the carnage of the AIDS epidemic grows around him.
-First the virus takes his friend Nico, then others, until the only person he has left is Fiona, Nico’s little sister.
+The novel opens on the funeral day of his late friend Nico.
+As the virus continues to take its toll on the gay community in Chicago, Yale grows closer to Nico’s little sister Fiona, who comes to care for many of Nico’s friends.

-Thirty years later, Fiona is in Paris tracking down her estranged daughter who disappeared into a cult.
-While staying with her old friend Richard, a famous photographer who documented the Chicago epidemic, she finds herself finally grappling with the devastating ways the AIDS crisis affected her life and her relationship with her only child.
-Yale and Fiona’s stories unfold in moving and sometimes surprising ways, as both struggle to find goodness in the face of disaster.
+Thirty years later, Fiona is in Paris tracking down her estranged daughter Claire who disappeared into a cult.
+While staying with her old friend Richard, a famous photographer who documented the Chicago epidemic, she finds herself surrounded by memories and reminders of that time.
+Finally, she begins to understand just how profoundly the AIDS crisis affected her life, grappling with what she sacrificed in caring for and loving these men, sacrifices that affected her marriage and her relationship with her daughter.
+Yale and Fiona’s stories unfold in moving and sometimes surprising ways, as both struggle to find goodness and feel hope in the face of disaster.
 The Great Believers

 is a powerful meditation, not on death, but rather on the power and gift of love and friendship.